 Nanomedicine is Here

 Nanotechnology has been infiltrating your life for decades.
 Self-cleaning paints, water-repellent clothes, engine lubricants, and UV protection all use nanotechnology.
+Now, the nanomedicine revolution is shaping the experience of being human.

-Now, the nanomedicine revolution is shaping our experience of being human.
-There are already more than 50 nano-therapies on the market, including the lipid nanoparticles of genetic vaccines.
+There are already more than 50 nano-therapies on the market, including lipid nanoparticles in genetic vaccines.
 Many more are in clinical development, ranging from from tooth remineralisation to cancer treatments.

 First you need to get your head around the scale of nanotechnology.
 Consider that human hair is around 100,000 nanometres wide, cells are around 10,000nm, bacteria are around 1,000nm, and viruses are around 100nm.
 Nanomedicine typically operates in the range of 1-100nm.
 For instance, gold nanoshells, a staple in present-day nanomedicine, are just 1nm wide.